Academic Catalog

 Courses in art, art history, and architectural studies sharpen students’ ability to understand, interpret, and create visual images, artworks, and architectural designs.
 Students develop visual literacy, engage in creative problem-solving, and gain marketable skills for a world where ideas and values are increasingly communicated visually.
 Our classes and studios are active, student-centered learning communities, where students create original works and analyze works of art and architecture as carriers of political, social, and religious meanings.
 They also enrich students’ lives by opening the door to a lifetime of aesthetic enjoyment, intellectual stimulation, and creative inspiration.

 The department offers four majors and three minors, described below.
-In addition, the curriculum in the art major, in conjunction with an Education Studies minor, prepares students to enter the 13-month art education, Master of Arts in Teaching (M.A.T.) program at Ithaca College, beginning Summer 2023.
+In addition, the curriculum in the art major, in conjunction with an Education Studies minor, prepares students to enter the 13-month art education, Master of Arts in Teaching (M.A.T.) program at Ithaca College.

 1. The B.A. in art supports broad experiences in many media and the opportunity to develop a personal voice through advanced classes.
 This degree is appropriate for students who have more diverse interests and would like to double major or have more than one minor program.
 It leads to possible career tracks such as museum work, gallery coordination, and work in fields of art and design.